michikrug/smartthings-exporter/README.md

 ## License

-This project is licensed under the GNU General Public License (GPL).
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.
+See the [LICENSE](LICENSE) file for details.

 ## Contributions